theraffael/Assignment-Zero/README.md

-# Assignment-Zero
+# Readme-File of Group 16
-This is a README File for the Assignment Zero
+This is a README File for the Assignments of the Software Construction Course 2021 at UZH.
-The assignment was written in JAVA using the IDE IntelliJ IDEA
+The assignments will be written in JAVA using the IDE IntelliJ IDEA.